-The member of staff should write up their conversation as soon as possible on CPOMs in the child's own words.
+The member of staff should write up their conversation as soon as possible on CPOMS in the child's own words.
 Staff should make this a matter of priority.
-The record should where the disclosure was made and who else was present.
+The record should state who is recording the concern and when (date and time) and should also detail where the disclosure was made and who else was present.
+The DSL should be alerted to the incident immediately.